 At the moment this is a pilot project designed for participation whilst we not able to hold public group events and physical distancing is required.
 If you have comments / suggestions or would like to contribute to the project, but are unable to do so because of the technology, please get in touch.

 As a pilot project there may be bugs with the website.
 Whilst we have tested the website before going live, we’d really appreciate hearing about any problems you encounter whilst viewing or contributing to the map.

 It is our plan, with your input and feedback, to extend this project in the future to gradually cover as much of Sutton as possible.
 We hope to collate the information, stories and images from the map into pamphlets, to form part of the archive at Sutton Coldfield Library.
-Once the library reopens and events are once again able to happen safely we intend to run in-person activities linked to Telling Sutton’s Stories.
+Once Sutton Coldfield Library is open for public events once more we intend to run in-person activities linked to Telling Sutton’s Stories.

 Telling Sutton’s Stories is one such project and it is inspired by the concept of deep mapping.
 A deep map refers to a subtle and layered map with greater information than a two-dimensional image of places, names, and topography.
 A deep map might include archaeology, stories, memories, reportage, interviews, natural history – really anything that matters to the viewers and creators of the map.
 Crucially, deep maps recognise that people – and personal experiences – are central to a place’s identity.

 FOLIO is indebted to Alan Cameron Wills, Robert Anthony and Rowan O’Neill for their generous support of this project.
 We have been particularly inspired by their work on Moylgrove History Map and Map Digi Penfro.